ahujatejas06/iitk-traveller-docs-2/index.md

 # Overview

 ## Books
-Each magical book will be open at a particular page at any moment of time, and you can write one number at each page in the book.
+Each magical book will be open at a particular page number at any moment of time and all the operations are done with respect to the value written on this page.
+This page number can be changed by visiting certain locations.Moreover only one number can be present at a page at any time.
+Initially all pages in all the books have 0 written on them.
 Since the books are magical, they have a pecuiliar property that writing any number on any page of one book automatically reflects in the other books as well.
 So, if you write, for example, the number 5 on page 4 of one book, turning to page 5 on any other book will also show the number 5.
 You can overwrite previously written numbers, the changes which will also be reflected to the other books.
 However, the page number you can have open in any book is independent of any other, only the contents are synchornized at all times.

 If you are familiar with the terminology, you can visualize the three books are pointers on a memory tape of **infinite** length.